klebster2/vimrc/README.md

 and the window to the right (showing the highlighted completion item) is available, you can also scroll the docs using `<CTRL+f>` for forwards and `<CTRL+d>` for backward

-e.g. these commands will work on this window if there is a scrollbar to the right-hand side.
+E.g. These commands will work on this window if there is a scrollbar to the right-hand side.

 ```
 cmp.ItemField